cyanymore/FRAGAN/README.md

 ![FLIR](img/FLIR.png)

 ## Note
-We only uploaded the pairing strategy, the remaining strategies can be found in [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [CUT](https://github.com/taesungp/contrastive-unpaired-translation).
+We only uploaded the paired strategy, the remaining strategies can be found in [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [CUT](https://github.com/taesungp/contrastive-unpaired-translation).

 ## Acknowledgments
 This code heavily borrowes from [MUGAN](https://github.com/HangyingLiao/MUGAN).